Bengaluru FC owner Parth Jindal: I would do anything to sign Sahal Abdul Samad | Goal.com

 He said, "This time, I am directly monitoring the decisions.
 We will give you a player who will score goals.

 After a title-winning season under Carles Cuadrat, the Blues suffered a semi-final exit last season at the hands of eventual champions ATK.
-After winning six trophies in six seasons, the 2019-20 season was a rare failure in the history of the JSW Steel-owned club.
+After winning six trophies in six seasons, the 2019-20 season was a rare trophyless season in the history of the JSW Group-owned club.
 The Blues will be hoping to bounce back strongly in the 2020-21 season, as soon as the ball starts rolling.